 Traditional treatment for splenic abscess has been splenectomy and antibiotic therapy but image-guided percutaneous aspiration and drainage can also be considered.
-While many advocate image-guided drainage 9-10, several publications suggest splenectomy having a better outcome than percutaneous drainage or intravenous antibiotics alone 3-4.
+While many advocate image-guided drainage 9-10, several publications suggest that splenectomy has a better outcome than percutaneous drainage or intravenous antibiotics alone 3-4.

-As a broad differential for splenic lesions you could consider other splenic lesions and anomalies.
+As a broad differential for splenic abscesses, you could consider other splenic lesions and anomalies.

 - 1. Rabushka LS, Kawashima A, Fishman EK.
 Imaging of the spleen: CT with supplemental MR examination.
 Radiographics.
 1994;14 (2): 307-32.
 Radiographics (abstract) - Pubmed citation